-Christopher also serves on the Supreme Court of New Jersey's Professional Responsibility Rules Committee.
+Christopher also served on the Supreme Court of New Jersey's Professional Responsibility Rules Committee.

 Settled a real property tax appeal of a 200-acre corporate office site, which resulted in a reduction of the original assessment of $120 million to $85 million, as well as a subdivision of the property; a donation of a portion to the municipality resulting in an income tax deduction, the dedication of roads and reciprocal easements; and the rezoning of the property

 Defended a Fortune 100 pharmaceutical company in connection with an easement claim involving millions of dollars in damages filed by one of New Jersey's largest development companies; a no-cause judgment was entered in favor of Day Pitney's client after a ten-day trial and the trial court's judgment was affirmed on appeal by the Appellate Division

 Successfully prosecuted, on behalf of a Fortune 100 pharmaceutical company, a zoning challenge and takings claim due to a rezoning of approximately 200 acres by a municipality with the Court ruling that the rezoning by the municipality was improper after a five day trial; intrinsic development value lost by the rezoning was estimated at approximately $20 million